 Where to Stay in Malasaña

 Busy with students because of its proximity to university faculties, the Malasaña neighborhood is one of the capital’s creative districts.
 Well served by public transport options, it is also very central.
-Vibrant day and night, there are an endless choice of bars and restaurants.
+Vibrant day and night, there is an endless choice of bars and restaurants.

 7 Islas Hotel